How to Become a Famous Architect without Building Anything

 Why you don't want to win a competition

-The last thing that you as a potential genius wants is to win a competition before you are forty and your parent's money and tolerance has run out.
+The last thing that you as a potential genius wants is to win a competition before you are forty and your patron's money and tolerance has run out.
 Oi vey!
 Then all the problem fairies will appear, fairies who never before set a foot on your pristine drawing board or screen.

 You've spent your life designing self-indulgent fantasies.
 Now you actually have to make one come to life.
+Whoa!
+That means dealing with people who actually have to work for a living-not something you are used to.
+Are you ready for it?

 And then there is the actual builder!
 My God, what a vulgarian!